Chalermdej-l/Realtime-Emotion-Detector/README.md

 ### 1. Download Data and Train Model

-Begin by downloading the data from Kaggle and training the model; some of the experiment performance can be found in this [folder](/code).
+Begin by downloading the data from Kaggle and training the model; some of the experiments can be found in this [folder](/code).
 The project uses OpenCV to process the image and employs TensorFlow + Keras for model training.
 After the model is trained, we convert it into TensorFlow Lite to enhance performance in production

 ### 2. Preprocess and Containerize Model

-Create a [script](flow/predict_prod_lite.py) to preprocess the data.
-This script should leverage OpenCV for image processing and TensorFlow Lite for model inference.
+Then use a [script](flow/predict_prod_lite.py) to preprocess the data.
+This script uses OpenCV for image processing and TensorFlow Lite for model inference.
 And a [script](cloud/predict/__init__.py) for cloud deployment.
-Then dockerize the code and model as a Docker container.
+The project then gets dockerized as a [Docker container](/docker/model.Dockerfile).

 ### 3. Cloud Deployment and Frontend

-Provision essential resources, including an Azure Container Registry and an Azure Function, using [Terraform](infra/main.tf).
-Then push the docker image from step 2 to the container registry and create a webhook to the Azure function for front-end deployment.
+Create essential resources, including an Azure Container Registry and an Azure Function, using [Terraform](infra/main.tf).
+The Docker image from step 2 then gets pushed to the container registry and creates a webhook to the Azure function for front-end deployment.

 ### 4. Frontend and Cloud Request

-Users can interact with the deployed Azure Function from step 2 by making requests and providing either image or video data inputs.
-Alternatively, they have the option to utilize the model locally using the [script](flow/predict_prod_lite.py) currently live video only works with local deployment.
+Users can interact with the deployed Azure Function from Step 2 by making requests and providing either image or video data inputs.
+Alternatively, they have the option to utilize the model locally using the [script](flow/predict_prod_lite.py) currently live web cam data only works with local deployment.

 ## Reproducibility